Towards 2-derivators for formal $\infty$-category theory: Background

-implying the latter is a pointwise homotopy equivalence at the level of fibrant-cofibrant objects.
-Taking $h_*$ of the last composition (always restricted to fibrant-cofibrant objects) we get that $\ou\overline{\epsilon}\cdot\overline{\eta}\ou$ is a pointwise equivalence.
-Finally, $\ou\epsilon'\cdot\eta' \ou=\ou\widetilde{\alpha}\cdot (\ou\overline{\epsilon}\cdot\overline{\eta}\ou)\cdot\widetilde{\beta}\ou$ by definition and each piece of the composition is a pointwise equivalence, so the composite is a pointwise equivalence and hence it is a pseudonatural equivalence by Lemma \ref{pseudonat eq iff ptwise eq}.
-The same argument applies to $\epsilon' \ov \cdot \ov\eta'$.
-Therefore Lemma \ref{biadjunction} gives us the required biadjunction.\end{proof} \begin{cor} If the Quillen adjunction in Proposition \ref{enriched Quillen induces biadj} is an equivalence, then the induced biadjunction is a biequivalence. \end{cor} \begin{proof} Since the Quillen adjunction is an equivalence, the components of the unit and the counit at fibrant and cofibrant objects are equivalences and hence are sent to pseudonatural equivalences serving as units and counits of the induced biadjoint biequivalences. \end{proof} \begin{prop} Let $f\colon\D\to\C$ be in $\Dia$.
-The pullback $2$-functor $f^*\colon\bbD_{\M}(\C)\to\bbD_{\M}(\D)$ is uniquely determined up to pseudonatural equivalence. \end{prop} \begin{proof} We have to show that the following diagram (the vertical equivalences are a consequence of Corollaries \ref{equiv proj inj joyal enriched} and \ref{biadjoint biequivalence})
+\begin{cor} If the Quillen adjunction in Proposition \ref{enriched Quillen induces biadj} is an equivalence, then the induced biadjunction is a biequivalence. \end{cor} \begin{proof} Since the Quillen adjunction is an equivalence, the components of the unit and the counit at fibrant and cofibrant objects are equivalences and hence are sent to pseudonatural equivalences serving as units and counits of the induced biadjoint biequivalences. \end{proof}